earaujoassis/space/docs/micro-interface-components.md

 It provides interfaces (HTML + CSS + JS) to ask for the resource owner's authorization over a client request of access.

-- *Europa* is the JavaScript (React + Flux) application responsible for user management.
+- (DEPRECATED) *Europa* is the JavaScript (React + Flux) application responsible for user management.
 It provides interfaces (HTML + CSS + JS) to manage user data (profile), client applications and sessions.

+- *Himalia* is the JavaScript (React + Redux) application responsible for user management.
+It provides interfaces (HTML + CSS + JS) to manage user data (profile), client applications and sessions.
+It replaces *Europa*, since it is a more complex application, so it uses Redux instead of simply Flux, since it has a more complex architecture and functionalities.

 - *Ganymede* is the JavaScript (React + Flux) application responsible for user authentication (or sign in).
 There is three steps for user authentication: (1) provide access holder (username